Abd-Abdullah83/Corset-Atelier/README.md

 correctly-scoped `.editorial-band .lace-divider` rule instead.
 Worth knowing since it's the kind of thing that's easy to miss without visually checking the result.

+## Phase 11a — Critical fixes

+**Account icon removed** — it linked to a non-existent `account.html`.
+Since there's no login/cart system in this architecture (orders go through WhatsApp/COD, no backend), a real account page didn't fit — and repointing it to Wishlist would've just made two icons go to the same place.
+Removed rather than faked.

+**Newsletter form rewired, not just reskinned** — this was the more important fix.
+The form previously showed a plain `alert()` claiming you're "subscribed," with no actual mailing list behind it — a real honesty problem, not just an ugly popup.
+Rather than give a fake feature a nicer confirmation animation, it now does what every other form on this site does: collects the email and sends it to you on WhatsApp to add manually, with a proper confirmation state (checkmark + message) matching the Buy modal pattern from Phase 10d.

+**Custom 404 page** (`404.html`) — on-brand, with links back to Home and Collections.
+Both Vercel and GitHub Pages automatically serve a file named exactly `404.html` at the root for any unmatched route — no config needed on either host.

+**Privacy Policy & Terms of Service** (`privacy-policy.html`, `terms.html`) — cover what data is collected (name/phone/address via
+WhatsApp orders), how the wishlist's `localStorage` works, third-party services in use (Google Fonts, WhatsApp, the Gemini AI assistant), COD payment terms, and the custom-order deposit/cancellation policy.
+Both are linked from every page's footer now. **Important**: these are general templates, not legal advice — I'm not a lawyer, and there's a visible disclaimer on both pages saying so.
+Have them reviewed by a qualified professional before relying on them, especially if you ever sell outside Pakistan or run ads (Meta/Instagram business verification often requires a real privacy policy).

+**Open Graph & social preview tags** — every page now has proper `og:title`, `og:description`, `og:image`, and Twitter Card tags, computed from each page's existing `<title>`/description so nothing had to be hand-typed 14 times.
+Generated a branded 1200×630 preview image (`assets/images/og-image.jpg`) so links shared on WhatsApp/Instagram/ Facebook now show a real image and description instead of a bare link.
+**One real limitation**: `product.html`'s OG tags are generic ("Product — Corset Atelier") since the actual product name is set client-side by JavaScript after the page loads — most link-preview crawlers (including WhatsApp's) don't execute JavaScript, so they'll see the static fallback.
+Fixing this properly would need server-side rendering per product, which is a real architecture change, not a quick patch — flagging honestly rather than pretending it's solved.

+**`sitemap.xml` + `robots.txt`** — lists all content pages for search
+engines, using the GitHub Pages URL you shared. **If you deploy on a different domain (e.g. a custom domain on Vercel), update the URLs in both files** — they're currently hardcoded to `https://abd-abdullah83.github.io/Corset-Atelier/`.
+Wishlist and the bare `product.html` (no `?id=`) are deliberately excluded — one's personal/ empty by default, the other isn't a meaningful page without a product ID.

+**App icons & manifest** — generated `apple-touch-icon.png` (180×180) and
+Android icons (192×192, 512×512) matching the existing favicon design, plus `site.webmanifest` so "Add to Home Screen" on mobile shows a proper icon and name instead of a generic screenshot.